sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ### The `dzil new` Command

-OK, now we are ready to start a distribution similar to the way we created one with `h2xs`, by issuing a command:
+OK, now we are ready to start our distribution similar to the way we created one with `h2xs`, by issuing a command:

 `dzil new Greetings`